ScottKirvan/ScooterUtils/README.md

   <span> · </span>
     <a href="https://www.scottkirvan.com/ScooterUtils/notes/USER_README">User Documentation</a>
   <span> · </span>
-    <a href="https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=bug&title=%5BBUG%5D">Report Bug</a>
+    <a href="https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=bug&title=%5BBUG%5D%20">Report Bug</a>
   <span> · </span>
-    <a href="https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D">Request Feature</a>
+    <a href="https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D%20">Request Feature</a>
   </h4>
 </div>

- **ScooterUtils** is an Unreal Engine editor plugin (**Scooter Utilities**) which contains miscellaneous artist/developer utilities, allowing you to quickly navigate to disk files, restart the system, and to help keep some settings persistent between restarts in the editor.
+ **ScooterUtils** is an Unreal Engine editor plugin (**Scooter Utilities**) which contains miscellaneous artist/developer utilities, allowing you to quickly navigate to disk files, restart the system, and to keep some settings persistent between restarts in the editor.

-If common tasks can be automated or streamlined, they may end up in **ScooterUtils**.
-Generally, the plugin is a Swiss Army Knife of tools and includes things that make Unreal Engine a bit quicker to use, especially if you're creating and maintaining several projects.
-If you've got something you're repeatedly turning off or resetting every time you open  your projects, that might be a good candidate for an addition to **Scooter Utilities**, so feel free to [make a suggestion](https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D).
+Think of **ScooterUtils** as a Swiss Army Knife of tools that make Unreal Engine a bit quicker to use, especially if you're creating and maintaining several projects.
+If you've got something you're repeatedly turning on or resetting every time you open your projects, that might be a good candidate for an addition to **Scooter Utilities**, so feel free to [make a suggestion](https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D).

-If you're looking for information on how to use the plugin, please check out the [User Documentation](https://www.scottkirvan.com/ScooterUtils/notes/USER_README).
+If you're looking for information on how to *use* the plugin inside Unreal, please check out the [User Documentation](notes/USER_README.md).
 This document is for people using the source code in the [GitHub repository](https://github.com/ScottKirvan/ScooterUtils).

 Branches
 --------